The Amazon ebook market isn't the only place for reaching readers as a self-published author

-This article starts with an in-depth analysis of our recent sales numbers, then we introduce the a recent Author Earnings Report to understand how ebook sales work in the US, UK and on emerging markets.
-We close with some interesting facts on Kindle app and Kindle reader market share.
+This article starts with an in-depth analysis of our recent sales numbers, then we introduce the recent Author Earnings Report to understand how ebook sales work in the US, UK and in emerging markets.
+We close with some interesting facts on the Kindle app and Kindle reader market share.

 - we have many new channels integrated for English language books (even in emerging markets)

-- we offer merchandising option for many stores
+- we offer merchandising options for many stores

 - our operations show if there is any discrepancy of your books being available in stores